 The M.S. and Ed.M. degrees require a program planned in consultation with an advisor who may also sponsor the master’s paper.
-The M.S. degree requires more science subject matter coursework than the Ed.M. degree, while the Ed.M. degree requires more intensive work in education including science education.
+The M.S. degree program requires more science subject matter coursework than the Ed.M. degree, while the Ed.M. degree requires more intensive work in education including science education.
 The M.S. degree is recommended for science educators who want a professional degree with intensive preparation in science subject matter.
 This degree is especially appropriate for prospective community college instructors who do not intend to pursue a doctorate immediately.
 The Ed.M. degree is recommended for science educators who want a professional degree with intensive preparation in science education.
-Both programs include some depth of study in science, work in the candidate’s specialization, and the development of competence in methods of scholarly analysis.
+Both degree programs include some depth of study in science, work in the candidate’s specialization, and the development of competence in methods of scholarly analysis.
 Some credits obtained at the M.A. level may be applied toward the Ed.M. or M.S.

 Master of Education

 In total, a minimum of 60 course points are required: A minimum of 15 points in breadth of science content courses, 15 points in core science education courses, 9 points in professional education courses, 6 points in research methodology courses, and 3 points in technology courses.
 This leaves 12 points of optional studies to be determined in consultation with the advisor.

 Master’s Integrative Project

 For the M.S. and the Ed.M. degrees in the Science Education Program, a master’s paper will be required.
 This project may be an extension of some paper that has been prepared for a course included in the program of the student.
 The paper may take a variety of forms.
 It may be a report of an empirical investigation, or it may be a library-type research paper dealing with some problem in which the candidate has a special interest.
 The form of the paper should be carefully chosen in the context of the candidate’s professional goals.